 The Stonecoast Writers' Conference is now held concurrently with the Stonecoast MFA, one of the nation's premier low-residency creative writing programs.
 By coordinating with the MFA program, conference attendees get unfettered access to readings, presentations, and seminar talks delivered by the award-winning writers of the Stonecoast faculty.
 In the words of Jessica Koch (2017 Stonecoast Writers' Conference), "I felt so welcomed by everyone here.
 I met so many amazing people and got a taste of a fantastic program."
 As a conference participant, you'll get to sit in on classes with writers like Rick Bass, Breena Clarke, Cara Hoffman, Elizabeth Hand, Martín Espada, and J.J.
 Amaworo Wilson.
-This summer's guests speakers include John Florio, Richard Hoffman, Benilde Little, and E.R.
+Past guests speakers include John Florio, Richard Hoffman, Benilde Little, and E.R.
 Frank.

 With multiple programming options every day, each participant can tailor a conference experience that matches their interests and helps them to reach their personal writing goals.
 Our daily programming is designed to expand and challenge your understanding of literature.
 You'll come away from the conference with a greater understanding of writing craft, a notebook brimming with fresh inspiration, and a deeper connection to the writing life, your writing life.
 Chances are you'll also make some lasting friends.